jhauberg/comply/test/README.md

 As mentioned, tests should be small, simple and concise scripts that `assert` that expectations match results.

-The utility script [`expect.py`](rules/expect.py) can be used for conveniently testing whether rules produce violations on the expected lines/columns.
+If you're adding a test for a specific `Rule`, the utility script [`expect.py`](rules/expect.py) can be used for conveniently testing whether a rule produces violations on the expected lines/columns.

 For example, this test checks the `PadPointerDeclarations` rule: